Robotics and Artificial Intelligence

 Be on the cutting edge of automation technologies

 Our Bachelor of Applied Science in Robotics and Artificial Intelligence (BAS-ROBAI) program focuses on hands-on learning.
-The program covers mechatronics design, language and speech technology, AI applications for machine learning, and autonomous systems.
+The program will equip students with the knowledge and skills to design, implement, and maintain advanced manufacturing systems that leverage robotics, interconnected sensors, and data analytics to troubleshoot and optimize production processes, enabling real-time decision making and increased efficiency across the entire manufacturing lifecycle.
 You will be taught by faculty with industry experience who will provide you with the knowledge and skills needed in the growing field of robotics in manufacturing.
 When you earn your degree, you will be a highly competitive graduate prepared for positions in a variety of industries in the Seattle area, Washington State and beyond.

 Program Highlights